 If you are the victim of an injury caused by a drunken driver, your first step is to contact our drunk driving accident attorneys to review your case and discuss legal options.

 Los Angeles area law enforcement agencies (including the LA County Sheriff's Office, the LAPD, and the California Highway Patrol) stage aggressive campaigns to target drunk driving over the Memorial Day weekend.

-It comes as no surprise that holidays lead to more drunk drivers on the road.
-Keep an eye out for dangerous driving, and report drivers you suspect of being drunk.
+It is no surprise that holidays lead to more drunk drivers on the road.
+Keep an eye out for dangerous driving, and report drivers you suspect being drunk.
 According to Mothers Against Drunk Driving, these are some of the signs to look for:

 - Tailgating/following too closely